Scuba Diving Gear List – The Complete Dive Equipment Guide

-To go with the regulator we thought it would be best to stick to the same brand.
-Our best choice is the ScubaPro S360 Balanced Octo Regulator.
+To go with the regulator, we thought it would be best to stick to the same brand.
+Our best choice is the Oceanic New Alpha 8 Scuba Diving Octopus Regulator.

 Depth & Pressure Gauge

 The depth and pressure gauge lets you know how deep you are and how much air is still in the tank.
 Many modern dive computers have the option to integrate the air into the computer and will give you the same (or better) information.

 Our pick for the depth & pressure gauge is the ScubaPro Depth And Pressure Gauge.

-If you choose a high-end unit, then you can save yourself a few other pieces of equipment and the higher initial cost is completely offset by not having to spend money on other gear.
+If you choose a high-end unit, then you can save yourself a few other pieces of equipment, and the higher initial cost is entirely offset by not having to spend money on other gear.

-Gloves keep your hands warm under water.
+Gloves keep your hands warm underwater.
 They also protect them.
-If you’re diving in colder regions and/or in deeper waters then gloves are essential to have.
+If you’re diving in colder regions and/or in deeper waters, then gloves are essential to have.

 Similar to the gloves, the boots are there to keep your feet warm and to protect them.

 Wetsuits come in many different shapes and forms.
 Mostly the difference will be the thickness of the material.
 They are also used to keep you warm and to protect you somewhat.

 Our best pick for a wetsuit is the Seavenger Men and Women 3mm Full Wetsuit.

 A drysuit keeps you even warmer than a wetsuit.
 And, as the name states, you also stay dry.
-If you dive in cold climates then use a drysuit instead of a wetsuit.
+If you dive in cold climates, then use a drysuit instead of a wetsuit.

-You need the ability to produce light if you dive during night or if you need to look into cracks and crevices.
+You need the ability to produce light if you dive during the night or if you need to look into cracks and crevices.
 A dive light should always be part of your dive gear.

 Another piece of equipment you should always bring with you.
-No, you won’t use it to fend off sharks but in case you get entangled in kelp or a net, you can cut your way out of the entrapment.
+No, you won’t use it to fend off sharks, but in case you get entangled in kelp or a net, you can cut your way out of the entrapment.

-Our top pick for a dive knife is the Promate Scuba Dive Snorkel Titanium Knife which provides durability at a great price.
+Our top pick for a dive knife is the Promate Scuba Dive Snorkel Titanium Knife, which provides durability at a great price.

-A compass is essential to help you navigate under water.
-Higher end dive computers often also feature a built-in compass.
-In that case you can save yourself the money to buy another compass.
+A compass is essential to help you navigate underwater.
+Higher-end dive computers often also feature a built-in compass.
+In that case, you can save yourself the money to buy another compass.

-Our top pick for a wrist mounted compass is the Oceanic Wrist Mount Compass.
+Our top pick for a wrist-mounted compass is the Oceanic Wrist Mount Compass.